RealPolitiX/UED-tseries/README.md

 Matlab routines for crystallographic computation, including the following,

 1. constructor of transform matrix between fractional (fr.) and Cartesian (car.) coordinates.__
-1.1 TMfr2car -- transform matrix from fr. to car. coordinates__
+1.1 TMfr2car -- transform matrix from fr. to car. coordinates\n
 1.2 TMcar2fr -- transform matrix from car. to fr. coordinates__

 2. Extraction of time series data__